Geo-Force: Marriage and divorce

 Geo-Force later marries his long-time girlfriend, Denise Howard.
-Since she is not a Markovian, the marriage is annulled by Brion's choice.
-Unbeknownst to Brion, Denise later tries to undergo the same experiment which transformed Geo-Force into a powerful hero but, because she does not have Markovian blood in her, she gains the same powers but with a changed appearance and loss of sanity, becoming Geode.
+Since she is not Markovian, the marriage is annulled by Brion's choice.
+Unbeknownst to Brion, Denise tries to undergo the same experiment which transformed Geo-Force into a powerful hero but, because she does not have Markovian blood, she gains the same powers but with a changed appearance and loss of sanity, becoming Geode.
 She is locked up, but escapes to take revenge on Markovia by killing several innocent Markovians.
-Geo-Force proclaims his affections for Katana, but before she can answer Geo's declaration of love, they are interrupted by Eradicator.
-Eradicator informs Brion of Geode's escape and her recent attack on Markovia.
+Geo-Force proclaims his affections for Katana, but before she can answer his declaration of love, they are interrupted by Eradicator.
+Eradicator informs Brion of Geode's escape and her attack on Markovia.

 Geo-Force and Eradicator go to intercept Geode.
 The battle with Brion's deranged wife seems one-sided as Geode smacks both heroes around like ragdolls.
 Eradicator pleads with Geo-Force to use his powers to subdue Geode, but Brion is conflicted over the idea of striking his wife.
 With Geo-Force unable to take the initiative, Eradicator decides to unleash the full extent of his power to knock Geode unconscious.

 Later, Geode is free from her captivity, thanks to an unusual character named Veritas.
 Veritas wants Geode to begin Markovia's immediate destruction, which will draw out Geo-Force, who pinpoints the center of the disturbance in Markovia and is approached by Veritas.
 Veritas asks Brion to join him and reestablish Markovia's Old World Order.
 Brion refuses Veritas' offer and Veritas tells Geode to kill her estranged husband.
 Geo-Force gathers his strength and becomes a giant rock creature.

-On his unfortune, Brion's unstable powers have put Markovia in danger, because his new form consists of Markovia itself and earthquakes begin to spring up.
-One earthquake opens up a large crevice beneath Geode and Veritas.
-The two villains fall to their supposed doom and Geo-Force finally realizes that Veritas used Geode to tempt Geo-Force into unleashing his untapped abilities in order to destroy Markovia.
+Brion's unstable powers cause massive earthquakes that put Markovia in danger.
+One earthquake opens up a large crevice beneath Geode and Veritas, with the two apparently falling to their death.
+Geo-Force realizes that Veritas used Geode to tempt Geo-Force into destroying Markovia.
 Now, Markovia is torn between civil war and the devastation that Brion has inadvertently wrought on his people.